jekil/awesome-hacking/_pages/index.rst

 - `DFF <http://www.digital-forensic.org>`_ - A Forensics Framework coming with command line and graphical interfaces.
 DFF can be used to investigate hard drives and volatile memory and create reports about user and system activities.
 - `Docker Explorer <https://github.com/google/docker-explorer>`_ - A tool to help forensicate offline docker acquisitions.
 - `Hadoop_framework <https://github.com/sleuthkit/hadoop_framework>`_ - A prototype system that uses Hadoop to process hard drive images.
+- `Mac_apt <https://github.com/ydkhatri/mac_apt>`_ - A DFIR (Digital Forensics and Incident Response) tool to process Mac computer full disk images (or live machines) and extract data/metadata useful for forensic investigation.
+It is a python based framework, which has plugins to process individual artifacts (such as Safari internet history, Network interfaces, Recently accessed files & volumes, ..)
 - `OSXCollector <http://yelp.github.io/osxcollector/>`_ - A forensic evidence collection & analysis toolkit for OS X.
 - `RegRipper3.0 <https://github.com/keydet89/RegRipper3.0>`_ - Alternative to RegRipper
 - `RegRippy <https://github.com/airbus-cert/regrippy>`_ - A framework for reading and extracting useful forensics data from Windows registry hives.
 It is an alternative to RegRipper developed in modern Python 3.